danwing/metadata/draft-rw-flow-metadata.md

 ### Packet Nature for Reliable Traffic

-Discard preference for reliable traffic doesn't make sense since no reliable traffic should be discarded.
-So the packet nature bits for reliable traffic indicates whether the packet belongs to bulk or real-time traffic.
+For reliable traffic, the Packet Nature indicates whether the packet belongs to bulk or real-time traffic.

 #### Network Treatment

-Realtime traffic prefers less latency network paths and bulk traffic prefers high throughoupt paths.
+Realtime traffic prefers lower latency network paths and bulk traffic prefers high throughoupt paths.

 #### Encoding

 Realtime:

 * When signaled in binary, the PacketNature bit is set (1).
-* When signaled in JSON, it is encoded as name "realtime" and value "true".
+* When signaled in JSON, it is encoded as name "Realtime" and value "true".

 Bulk traffic:

 * When signaled in binary, the PacketNature bit is cleared (0).
-* When signaled in JSON, it is encoded as name "realtime" and value "false".
+* When signaled in JSON, it is encoded as name "Realtime" and value "false".

 To adhere to both simple and comprehensive interpretation of the metadata, it is vital to order the bits in the same sequence as mentioned below.